 Business leaders may say that people are ungrateful for leaving after the pandemic.
 However, this is actually because people were willing to put up with a lot for Safety.
-For example, people are feeling more secure now because they’ve received the Covid Vaccine, so they will stop putting their career happiness on hold and look for workplaces that fulfil all the other neurological themes above – such as Relationships, Purpose, Enablement…
+For example, people are feeling more secure now because they’ve received the Covid Vaccine.
+This may mean they will stop putting their career happiness on hold and look for workplaces that fulfil all the other neurological themes above – such as Relationships, Purpose, Enablement…

-Whilst people are willing to put up with a lot while in the depths of a pandemic whilst unsure of the future, it’s unlikely they will do so longterm.
-Even if the pandemic does end up staying around longer than we would hope, we will expect people to start moving soon.
+Whilst people are willing to put up with a lot while in the depths of a pandemic whilst unsure of the future, it’s unlikely they will do so long term.
+We expect people to start moving soon.
 This is because there’s only so long that people will endure chronic, or extreme unhappiness.